Torh-21/alx-higher_level_programming/0x03-python-data_structures/README.md

 The 6-print_matrix_integer.py function prints a matrix of integers.
 The 8-multiple_returns.py function returns a tuple with the length of a string and its first character.
 The 9-max_integer.py function finds the biggest integer of a list.
+The 10-divisible_by_2.py function  finds all multiples of 2 in a list.